-In the midst of a bull market that appears to be driven by what Alan Greenspan first referred to as "irrational exuberance," it can be difficult indeed to stand up and tell your organization to "STOP!"
+In the midst of a bull market that appears to be driven by what Alan Greenspan referred to in late 1996 as "irrational exuberance," it can be difficult indeed to stand up and tell your organisation "ENOUGH!"
 It is in precisely this situation that risk managers need to take their structural instincts seriously.
-As the economist Herb Stein was fond of saying, "If something cannot continue forever, IT WILL STOP!"
-The only question is not whether it will stop but when and how this will occur.
+As the economist Herb Stein was fond of saying, "If something cannot continue forever, IT WILL STOP!"12 The only question is not whether it will stop but when and how this will occur.

 Timing will always be impossible to predict with any precision.
 Nevertheless, some thought concerning the structural mechanics on the upside often can offer valuable clues as to early warning signals of an eventual reversal.
 This is where applying a dynamic framework, rather than simply focusing on comparative static scenarios, can be very effective.